Xilinx/PYNQ/docs/source/overlay_design_methodology/pynq_microblaze_subsystem.rst

     ``<PYNQ repository>/pynq/lib/pmod/makefile``

-Application projects for peripherals that ship with Pynq (e.g. Pmod and Arduino peripherals) can also be found in the same location.
+Application projects for peripherals that ship with PYNQ (e.g. Pmod and Arduino peripherals) can also be found in the same location.
 Each project is contained in a separate folder.